GemmaButcher-dev/freestyle_dance/README.md

 ### Accessibility Testing

-The complete site was tested using [Web Aim](https://wave.webaim.org/) and has passed.
-This can be [viewed here](docs/testing/webaim.png)
+  * The complete site was tested using [Web Aim](https://wave.webaim.org/) and has passed.
+This can be [viewed here](docs/testing/webaim.png).
+  * Some issues were created using the jumbotron to create a hero section.
+For some reason the only way i could create the hero image with the jumbotron in front was to use a background images in the jumbotron div css.
+Whilst this is not best practice for accessibility it has not impacted the score for accessibility which is 100%.

 ### Bug Fixes